Peru says rescue of 9 trapped miners imminent

-ICA, Peru (Reuters) - Rescuers were closing in on nine workers trapped inside a wildcat mine in southern Peru on Tuesday and officials said they could be pulled to the surface within hours after spending five days underground.
+ICA, Peru, April 10 (Reuters) - Rescuers were closing in on nine workers trapped inside a wildcat mine in southern Peru on Tuesday and officials said they could be pulled to the surface within hours after spending five days underground.

 “We have a couple of meters (feet) left to go,” Mines and Energy Minister Jorge Merino told reporters at the site monitoring the digging operation.
 “We’ve advanced six meters (19.5 feet) in a tunnel that’s eight meters (26 feet) long.”